bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 Accessibility
 ^^^^^^^^^^^^^

-#. |axon-ivy| Project Tree > double click on a Data Class entry in the
+#.
+Axon Ivy Project Tree > double click on a Data Class entry in the
    tree.

 #.
 New > Data Class > then the editor opens if the class was created